woodcox/11ty-solid-base/README.md

 ### Arguments
 There are two optional arguments:
 - `filename`: The name of the file which is saved to `docs/assets`.
 This name is automatically prefixed by `solid-`.
 - `bundled`: The solid.jsx is bundled by default.
-To switch bundling off pass the value: `"bundleOff"` or `false`
+To switch bundling off pass the value: `"bundleOff"`.

 ## Development Scripts